dominance-analysis/dominance-analysis/README.md

 <img src='images/PercentRel.jpg'>

+It can bee seen that the Percentage Relative Importance of predictors has been computed by dividing the Overall Average Incremental R<sup>2</sup> contribution of predictors by the R<sup>2</sup> of the complete model.
+This explains the intuitive nature of Dominance Analysis wherein the overall R<sup>2</sup> of the model can be attributed to individual predictors within the model.

 ### Pseudo R-Squared for Classification Task / Logistic Regression

 Measures of fit in logistic regression can be classified by those based on sums of squares and those based on maximum likelihood statistics.
 Reviews of a variety of measures of fit proposed for logistic regression can be found in Amemiya (1981), Menard (2000), Mittlbock and Schemper (1996) and Zheng and Agresti (2000).
 Given the large number of proposed measures, criteria for defining appropriate R<sup>2</sup> analogues need to he determined.
 The following criteria, which are also found in the linear regression literature (e.g., Kvilseth.
 1985: Van den Burg & Lewis, 1988), were used to select R<sup>2</sup> analogues for logistic regression: